 Ealing trading standards officers are working hard to clamp down on the sale of illegal vapes and electronic cigarettes within the borough and also work in partnership with other agencies including those based at the ports to stop the importation and distribution of these products in to the UK market.

-Mohammed Tariq, senior trading standards officer said: “This department will do everything possible to protect consumers from purchasing these illegal products.
+Mohammed Tariq is a senior trading standards officer at the council.
+He said: “This department will do everything possible to protect consumers from purchasing these illegal products.
 We are concerned about the large number illegal items found from this one supplier.
 We will be targeting importers, wholesalers and retailers in Ealing to remind them that they have a duty to supply products which are legal, safe and have been formally tested and meet the relevant statutory legal requirements.
 They should only purchase stock from reputable sources that have met the manufacturing and legal standards.”

 If you have information on anyone selling illegal vapes, you can report it via Citizens Advice Consumer Service on 0808 223 1133 or email email@example.com.
 Businesses who would like advice can also email the council’s trading standards team.